curtisalexander/readstat-rs/README.md

 **Why is this useful?**
 - `mem` is useful for testing purposes
-- `stream` is useful for keeping memory usage low for large datasets
+- `stream` is useful for keeping memory usage low for large datasets (and hence is the default)
-- In general, do not expect users to deviate from the default &mdash; `stream` &mdash; unless they had a specific need
+- In general, users should not need to deviate from the default &mdash; `stream` &mdash; unless they have a specific need
 - In addition, by enabling these options as command line parameters [hyperfine](#benchmarking) may be used to benchmark across an assortment of file sizes

 ### Debug